-The Penn Medicine Program for LGBT Health supports LGBT individuals in the workplace, classroom, and healthcare settings by promoting an LGBT-inclusive climate and culture.
-Fostering institutional climate and visibility will ensure that LGBT faculty, students, staff, and patients feel fully welcomed and accepted at Penn.
+We support LGBT individuals in the workplace, classroom, and healthcare settings by promoting an LGBT-inclusive climate and culture.

 Our program promotes health education and provides mentorship and professional development for LGBT students, trainees and faculty.

 Learn how we aim to increase LGBT participation in Penn research initiatives and support new areas of research in LGBT health.

 We continue to improve patient and family-centered care for LGBT individuals by connecting with caring, compassionate and skilled providers.